Omnifinity/Unity-SteamVR-API/README.md

 ### Using our API Code in the example scenes
 1. Import the SteamVR plugin (v1.2.0 or higher) from the Asset Store.

-2. Import the latest Omnifinity .unitypackage [OmnifinityAPI_v1.17.4-Alpha-U5.4.2f2.unitypackage](https://github.com/Omnifinity/Unity-SteamVR-API/blob/master/OmnifinityAPI_v1.17.4-Alpha-U5.4.2f2.unitypackage "v1.17.4 At the time of writing") into Unity (Assets > Import Package > Custom Package).
-It contains a DLL that is built for 64-bit.
+2. Import the latest Omnifinity .unitypackage into Unity (Assets > Import Package > Custom Package).
+Find the highest number in the root of the reposity.
+The unitypackage contains source code, example scenes together with our API/DLL, built for 64-bit. **Note that the source code in this repository will be ahead of the .unitypackage at an given time.
+The most stable implementation relies on the latest .unitypackage**.

 3. Open one of the two scenes named (residing in the drawer Omnifinity > Omnitrack > Scenes):
 	1. "Example - Move SteamVR Camerarig using a standard Unity CharacterController"